 - assets mainly used to derive rent (or passive income)

-- shares in a companies or interests in trusts that don't satisfy the 80% test
+- shares in a companies or interests in trusts that do not satisfy the 80% test

 - financial instruments e.g. bank accounts, loans, debentures, bonds, futures, shares options (unless they are inherently connected with the business and are therefore included in the 80% test).

-Additional conditions where asset is a share in a company or interest in a trust
+Additional conditions where the asset is a share in a company or interest in a trust

-This basic condition only applies where the asset being sold is a share in a company or interest in a trust.
+This is only applicable if the CGT asset is a share in a company or interest in a trust.

 - the entity claiming the concession must be a CGT concession stakeholder in the company or trust